AdRoll/baker/content/en/docs/How To/create_upload.md

 The upload configuration object (`MyUploadConfig` in the previous example) must export all configuration parameters that the user can set in the TOML topology file.

-Each key in the struct must include a `help` string tag and a `required` boolean tag, both are mandatory.
+Each field in the struct must include a `help` string tag (mandatory) and a `required` boolean tag (default to `false`).

-The former helps the user to understand the possible values of the field, the latter tells Baker whether to refuse a missing configuration param.
+All these parameters appear in the generated help. `help` should describe the parameter role and/or its possible values, `required` informs Baker it should refuse configurations in which that field is not defined.

-## The shared channel
+## The files to upload

-What the upload component receives in the string channel is, indeed, a string and, at the moment, the only upload implementation (S3) expects to find there the path to local files.
+Through the channel, the upload receives from the output paths to local files that it must uploads.

-The S3 upload removes those files once uploaded, but there isn't a golden rule for what to do with them.
+The only upload existing at the moment, S3, removes those files once uploaded, but there isn't a golden rule for what to do with them.
 This is up to the upload component and should be chosen wisely and documented extensively.

-At the same time, it is not an obligation for the string sent into the channel to represent a local file path and thus it is also possible that an upload component is not compatible with an output component (depending on what is sent to the channel and what is expected).

-Again, as there is not a golden rule about what is sent to the channel, the best thing to do for both the output and upload components is to create good documentation to inform the users of their behaviors.